Kellerman81/go_media_downloader/README.md

 - Downloading of images from Meta Sites (unlikely)
 - Handle multi media releases (ex. -CD1 -CD2) (maybe even joining those) (at the bottom of the list)
 - Maybe also add the ability to download non matched episodes (which could't be found on a meta source site - risky since you might get a lot unwanted stuff) (at the bottom of the list) - using the download API you can Download excluded releases
-- Unpacking of Downloaded stuff?
-Currently I let the downloaders do that and don't care about it that much - but added a first version anyway
-- Other Media Type Support (i could think of music but don't want to include this currently)
+- Other Media Type Support
 - Switch to db only configuration if I include a full webinterface
 - Other Feed Sources (currently i don't need more - start a discussion if you want one specific - also you can add stuff using the API)
 - Other Indexer Sources (currently i don't need more - start a discussion if you want one specific)
 - Other Downloaders (currently i don't need more - start a discussion if you want one specific - ex qBittorrent)
-- Other Notifications (currently i don't need more - start a discussion if you want one specific) - added a few
+- Other Notifications (currently i don't need more - start a discussion if you want one specific) - added a few generic ones
 - Always: Add Additional Logging (currently mostly debugging stuff)
 - Always: API Changes